this culminating activity you will be focusing your efforts on

 how many weeks would it take to buy each of the items on the

 table of prices?
-Download classroom worksheets for easy printing.
+Download the classroom worksheet for easy printing.